-While it’s generally suggested that opened tahini should be refrigerated, many people still keep it in the cabinet just like they do with peanut butter.
+While some people suggest that opened tahini should be refrigerated, it’s okay to keep it in the kitchen cupboard just like you do with peanut butter.
 In short, chilling the sesame seeds paste in the fridge after opening maximizes its quality and shelf life.
-If you, however, plan to use the contents of the whole jar in like a few weeks, refrigerating isn’t really necessary.
+If you, however, plan to use the contents of the whole jar in like a couple of months, refrigerating isn’t really necessary.

 You can fix the texture of the paste by blending it with a bit of water or sesame seeds oil.
 Scoop as much tahini as you need, add a teaspoon of water or oil and blend it with an immersion blender.
 Don’t add the oil or water to the jar unless you’re going to use the rest of the tahini right now.

 Got an “expired” bottle of sesame oil and not sure if you can still use it?
 Read my article that answers the question “does sesame oil go bad?”.

 Last, keep the half-open jar of tahini tightly closed when not in use.

 Since tahini is basically a butter made from sesame seeds, it has some similarities with nut butters such as peanut butter.

 One of the similarities is that tahini, especially one without any additional ingredients, tends to separate over time.
 It might come as a creamy paste, but after some time it will separate.
 The oil will be on top while all the solids will remain at the bottom.
 It’s a perfectly natural process, and that tahini is safe to eat.